nolim1t/nolim1t.github.io/_drafts/websummit-2016.md

 This talk goes into a lot of depth on freedom/privacy.
 Some key takes here:

-* Everyone deserves freedom.
+* Everyone deserves freedom
-* Don't post photos on Instagram/Facebook.
+* If you value privacy and your rights - don't post photos on Instagram/Facebook.
 You don't use Facebook, Facebook uses you.
+My own comment that any free platform does this - I still use those free platforms to connect, however I keep most of my good content on my own paid servers.
 * For software to free (and the program not to use you) the users need complete control.
 * Don't use apps that are tied to a particular server (vendor lock-in).
 * DRM is malware
 * Amazon swind... kindle has a backdoor to delete books.
 Every portable phone has a universal backdoor (aka full time listening devices, tracking people's movements all the time).
 * Mobile phones don't really have off switches.
-In other words - Stalin's dream.
-Democracy = freedom of movement
+In other words - Stalin's dream in the soviet union had the technology existed then.
+Democracy = freedom and privacy of movement
-* You shouldn't have to say who you are to transact (zero knowledge systems)
+* You shouldn't have to say who you are to transact (zero knowledge systems).
+See the previous talk about why Zero knowledge systems are important.
 * Proprietary code = spyware
 * An ethical website runs without JavaScript.
 * Insurance companies should not let people be tracked.